WSG23/yosai_intel_dashboard_fresh/docs/react_component_architecture.md

 ## Hooks

-Custom hooks live in `src/hooks`.
-Currently `useWebSocket` provides a simple way to subscribe to server‑sent progress updates during uploads.
+Custom hooks live in `src/hooks`. `useUploadWebSocket` provides a simple way to subscribe to server‑sent progress updates during uploads, while `useWebSocket` can be used for general real-time feeds.
 Pages primarily use `useState` and `useEffect` for local state management.

 ## Data Flow